tylerlwsmith/vite-with-flask-backend/README.md

 ## Potential gotchas

+### Accidentally omitting assets in production

+Vite's development server will build & serve all requested files within the `assets` directory, even if they are not included in the `build.rollupOptions.input` array in `vite.config.js`.
+If input files are not included as input assets in Vite's config file, they won't get built when running `npm run build`, and therefore won't be available in production.

-When running in development, Vite will process & serve any file within the `assets` directory whether-or-not it is an input asset included in the `build.rollupOptions.input` array in `vite.config.js`.
-You must ensure that any asset that is referenced in a Jinja template is also included in the input asset array prior to building the production assets.
+You must ensure that any asset that is referenced in a template is included in Vite's input asset array in prior to building the production assets.

+### The manifest file is publicly viewable in production

 When running this demo using production settings, the `manifest.json` that lists all of the compiled assets is publicly viewable at http://127.0.0.1:8000/assets/manifest.json.
 If you want to learn how to keep the build manifest private, [view my blog post](https://dev.to/tylerlwsmith/move-manifestjson-to-outdirs-parent-directory-in-vite-5-5fpf) that details multiple ways to move it out of the public directory.